jakesgordon/rack-rabbit/README.md

 ## Server Usage

-Use the `rack-rabbit` command line script to host your Rack app in a forking server that subscribes either to a named queue or an exchange.
+Use the `rack-rabbit` executable to host your Rack app in a forking server that subscribes either to a named queue or an exchange.

     $ rack-rabbit --help